April is Genocide Remembrance Month

-In recognition of Genocide Remembrance, Condemnation, and Prevention Month, we, a coalition of seven civil society organizations, have joined together with the support of thousands of Canadians to solemnly commemorate and condemn acts of genocide and recommit to working together to prevent genocide.
+In recognition of Genocide Remembrance, Condemnation, and Prevention Month, we, a coalition of eight civil society organizations, have joined together with the support of thousands of Canadians to solemnly commemorate and condemn acts of genocide and recommit to working together to prevent genocide.
 We are asking for your help.

-The Armenian National Committee of Canada
+Armenian National Committee of Canada

-The Centre for Israel and Jewish Affairs
+Centre for Israel and Jewish Affairs

-The Rwandan Humura Association
+Rwandan Humura Association

-The Ukrainian Canadian Congress
+Ukrainian Canadian Congress